nilsj/LatexOutliner/help.md

 # Shortcuts
+"super" is ⌘ on mac.

 ## Move cursor
-- up/down : "up/down"
+- up/down : "up/down" or "k/j" with vintageous

 ## Modify shown elements
-- collapse/expand (or fold/unfold): "left/right"
+- collapse/expand (or fold/unfold): "left/right" or "h/l"
 - zoom in (on heading): "enter"
 - zoom out (everywhere): "backspace"